gearup2000/fullstack/README.md

-# fullstack
-Full stack course provided by the Department of Computer Science at the University of Helsinki
+# Full stack course provided by the Department of Computer Science at the University of Helsinki